rabidgremlin/Mutters/README.md

 = request_address
 What is the pick up address ?
-:SET_REPROMPT Where would you like to be picked up ?
+::SET_REPROMPT Where would you like to be picked up ?
-:SET_HINT 123 Someplace Rd
+::SET_HINT 123 Someplace Rd
 + GaveAddress
 - -> order_taxi_loop

 = order_the_taxi
-:ORDER_TAXI
+::ORDER_TAXI
 Taxi {taxiNo} is on its way
-:SET_ACTION OPEN_URL url:http:\/\/trackcab.example.com/t/{taxiNo}
+::ADD_ATTACHMENT type::link url::http:\/\/trackcab.example.com/t/{taxiNo} title::Track your taxi here
+::ADD_QUICK_REPLY Where is my taxi?
+::ADD_QUICK_REPLY Cancel my taxi
 -> END
 ```